emmanuelesema/Pendulum/README.md

 # Pendulum

-Project on modeling the decay of a single and double pendulum
+This project is about modelling the decay to rest of a double pendulum that is let go at a given angle!